Responsible Staff Member

 What is the Artists in Communities Program?

-This program will support organizations, groups, and individuals to develop and carry out community-based arts projects.
+This program supports organizations, groups, and individuals to develop and carry out community-based arts projects.
 Communities can be geographically based (people who live in the same neighbourhood or region).
 They can be based on shared interests or a shared workplace.
 They can be based on a shared culture or a shared aspect of identity.

 The intention of the program is to: